 Another portable telescope, dubbed "Luther" to honor the heritage of Augustana, is an 8" Dobsonian handmade by two Augustana students as part of a Directed Study course.
 It is on an altazimuth mount and is not motorized, but it is simple to use for viewing the night sky.

-The telescope that will be in the observatory is a 17" Corrected Dall-Kirkham (CDK17), and it will be mounted permanently in the observatory, as it weighs almost 50 kg.
+The telescope that will be in the observatory is a 17" Corrected Dall-Kirkham (CDK17), and it will be mounted permanently in the observatory on a PlaneWave L-series 500, as it weighs almost 50 kg.
 This will be the highest powered telescope Augustana will have, and it will greatly enhance students' learning experience when it comes to studying the universe.